 Now you are ready to start a VM using the domain XML file you created earlier.
-The following command will start a VM.
+The following command will create a VM, and automatically start it.

 Domain alice created from alice.xml

-Verify that a new domain has been created successfully.
+Verify that a new domain has been created and started successfully with:

 Id Name State ---------------------------------------------------- 3 alice running